 One of the magical things about Judaism is the dedication to education and learning.
 Studying Jewish mysticism can look like many different things.
 It can be talking with a teacher, a rabbi, a learned friend; listening to a podcast, talk, or seminar; reading a book or essay.

 Kabbalah, contrary to common belief, is inextricable from Judaism.
 It is the heart.
 If you have ever learned from Hasidic teachings, you have learned Kabbalistic concepts.
-They are innately Jewish, and while studying Kabbalah is not for everyone, acknowledging the deep mysticism of Judaism is important.
+Kabbalistic teachings are innately Jewish, and while studying Kabbalah is not for everyone, acknowledging the deep mysticism of Judaism is important.

-Ultimately, this is a holiday of wonderous joy and exuberance.
-There is magic and mysticism and experiencing unfettered happiness.
+Ultimately, this is a holiday of wondrous joy and exuberance.
+There is magic and mysticism in experiencing unfettered happiness.
 Celebrate, dance, sing, do cartwheels.
 Spend the day having fun.
 Experience and witness the joy.
 We can all use more of it!
 And, of course, be safe!